-In another medium sized bowl, combine the GF oats, GF flour, baking soda, cinnamon, and cocoa powder.
+In another medium-sized bowl, combine the GF oats, GF flour, protein powder, baking soda, cinnamon, and cocoa powder.
 Mix until combined well.

 Pour the dry ingredients into the bowl with the bananas, and mix well.
 Fold in the shredded coconut, raisins, nuts, and chocolate chips.

-Drop by table-spoonfuls onto cookie sheet, about 1″ apart.
+Drop by tablespoonfuls onto a cookie sheet, about 1″ apart.
 Bake at 350° for 14 minutes.
 Makes 18 healthy-licious oatmeal cookies.